 Kubernetes vs. OpenShift – A Detailed Comparison

-Google's Kubernetes goes head-to-head with Red Hat's OpenShift distribution in this contest of the container orchestrators.
+The upstream project goes head-to-head with Red Hat’s OpenShift in this comparison of Kubernetes offerings.

 Join the DZone community and get the full member experience.Join For Free